 Charlotte M. Yetman

-Charlotte M. Yetman is an Associate Professor in Theatre at Baldwin Wallace University, where she is the resident costume designer for the program as well as the co-producer of the New Play Festival.
-This past season her designs included Rent, La Bohème, and Miss Elizabeth Bennet.
-Among her professional credits are designs for Cabaret, The Mystery of Edwin Drood, Into the Woods, Arsenic and Old lace, The Complete Works of William Shakespeare (Abridged) for Great Lakes Theater in joint production with the Idaho Shakespeare Festival; Major Barbara for Idaho Shakespeare Festival , and Private Lives for Great Lakes Theater; Lady With All The Answers, Custody of the Eyes and Jocasta for Cleveland Play House; Jesus Christ Superstar for Theater-By-The-Sea; Frankenstein for Tennessee Repertory Theater; Silver Dollar, John & Jen, Das Barbecue and Heartbeats for Goodspeed Opera House; Conrack for Ford's Theater; The Business of Murder for Studio Arena Theater; The Cocktail Hour and Driving Miss Daisy for Pennsylvania Stage Company; La Dori and Les Bavards for Mannes College of Music; Super Sunday and Widows for Williamstown Theater Festival; Bye-Bye Birdie, Damn Yankees, The Sound of Music, Goblin Market and West Side Story for Cain Park; and the American premiere of Ballenchine's ballet Mozart Violin Concerto No.5 with Tulsa Ballet Theater.
+Charlotte M. Yetman is a Professor in Theatre at Baldwin Wallace University, where she is the resident costume designer for the program.
+This past season her designs for Baldwin Wallace included Follies, The Seagull and Turn of the Screw.
+Among her professional credits are designs for Sweeney Todd, Cabaret, The Mystery of Edwin Drood, Into the Woods, Arsenic and Old lace, The Complete Works of William Shakespeare (Abridged) for Great Lakes Theater in joint production with the Idaho Shakespeare Festival; Major Barbara for Idaho Shakespeare Festival , and Private Lives for Great Lakes Theater; Lady With All The Answers, Custody of the Eyes and Jocasta for Cleveland Play House; Jesus Christ Superstar for Theater-By-The-Sea; Frankenstein for Tennessee Repertory Theater; Silver Dollar, John & Jen, Das Barbecue and Heartbeats for Goodspeed Opera House; Conrack for Ford's Theater; The Business of Murder for Studio Arena Theater; The Cocktail Hour and Driving Miss Daisy for Pennsylvania Stage Company; La Dori and Les Bavards for Mannes College of Music; Super Sunday and Widows for Williamstown Theater Festival; Bye-Bye Birdie, Damn Yankees, The Sound of Music, Goblin Market and West Side Story for Cain Park; and the American premiere of Ballenchine's ballet Mozart Violin Concerto No.5 with Tulsa Ballet Theater.
 Professor Yetman studied scenic design at Pennsylvania State University, where she received her B.F.A. degree, and then went on to a Scenic Design internship at The Julliard School.
 She received her Masters of Fine Arts from New York University where she studied both Scenic and Costume Design.
 In 1990, Professor Yetman became a member of The United Scenic Artists Local 829.
 In addition to her costume work, she has worked as an Assistant Scenic Designer and Scenic Artist at The Oregon Shakespearean Festival.
 Professor Yetman has taught at Colby College in Maine and at the University of Rhode Island.